ernanecl/linuxtips/DescomplicandoPrometheus/day-3/README.md

 &nbsp;

-Now we can compile the code as shown in the example below.
+Now we can compile the code as shown in the example below:

 ```BASH
 go build segundo-exporter.go